Prince Andrew & the Epstein Scandal: Aftermath

 According to The Times, senior personnel in the British Army and Royal Navy considered Andrew to be an embarrassment to the military and believed he should be stripped of his military roles.
 Newsweek reported that a majority of British citizens believed Andrew should be stripped of his titles and extradited to the United States.

 In May 2020, it was announced that Andrew would permanently resign from all his public roles over his Epstein ties.

 In 2021, Sigrid McCawley, one of Virginia Giuffre's lawyers, said that she believed the interview would strengthen the case against Andrew in legal action Giuffre was taking against him.
 McCawley stated that the interview would be part of the case against Andrew.

 In January 2022, Queen Elizabeth II removed Andrew's military affiliations and royal patronages, and confirmed that he would no longer use the style "His Royal Highness" in any official capacity.

 On 12 October 2025, British newspapers revealed that Andrew had sent an email to Epstein on 28 February 2011 – more than two months later than the date Andrew had told Emily Maitlis that he had severed all ties with Epstein — stating, "We are in this together and will have to rise above it."
 Later that month, Andrew announced that he would cease using his Duke of York title and honours.
 On 30 October, Buckingham Palace confirmed that King Charles III had initiated a formal process to remove all of Andrew's royal titles, honours, and styles — including the style "Prince" and "His Royal Highness".
 He would be known thereafter simply as Andrew Mountbatten-Windsor.
-On 2 November 2025, the Defence Secretary John Healey stated in an television interview on the BBC's Sunday with Laura Kuenssberg programme that the UK Government on advice of Charles III was also working to strip Andrew of his honorary military title of Vice-Admiral of Royal Navy.
+On 2 November 2025, the Defence Secretary John Healey stated in a television interview on the BBC's Sunday with Laura Kuenssberg programme that the UK Government on advice of Charles III was also working to strip Andrew of his honorary military title of Vice-Admiral of Royal Navy.

+On 19 February 2026, he was arrested on suspicions of misconduct in public office in connection with his ties to Epstein.